Asic-mjc/XGE_demo/README.md

-# XGE_demo: X-ray generation Geant4 demo codes.
+# XGE_demo: X-ray generation using Geant4
-## Transmission source mode.
+## Transmission source mode
 - Simulate the X-ray spectrum generated in the W target and Diamond substrate.
 - Simulate a spectrum (flux) detector to collect the X-ray spectrum emit from the entire source.